Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 If you venture far east, Santiago de Cuba welcomes you with its vibrant life and perhaps a bit more prominent Afro-Cuban rhythms.

-Unless you arrive directly in Santiago de Cuba, you can find domestic flights from Havana to Santiago, or do as I did: take the Viasul Bus!
+Unless you arrive directly in Santiago de Cuba, you can find domestic flights from capital and largest city Havana to Santiago in eastern Cuba, or do as I did: take the Viasul Bus!

 That took a while (20ish hours), but it was actually not that bad.
 In fact, I quite enjoyed the journey, with a lot of stops underway and people coming and going.